-Kate develops intellectual capital across a range of responsible investment topics.
-She has authored and co-authored several recent reports and papers, including Investing in a Time of Climate Change (2015) and The Sequel (2019) and Resilience: Lessons to Scale Responsible Investment (2020) in partnership with the UK-China Green Finance Centre.
+Kate develops intellectual capital across a range of sustainable investment topics.
+She has authored and co-authored several recent reports and papers, including Investing in a Time of Climate Change (2015) and The Sequel (2019) and Resilience: Lessons to Scale Sustainable Investment (2020) in partnership with the UK-China Green Finance Centre.

 1. Mercer.
 Investing in a Time of Climate Change — The Sequel, 2019.

 References to Mercer shall be construed to include Mercer LLC and/or its associated companies.

 This contains confidential and proprietary information of Mercer and is intended for the exclusive use of the parties to whom it was provided by Mercer.
 Its content may not be modified, sold or otherwise provided, in whole or in part, to any other person or entity without Mercer's prior written permission.

 Mercer does not provide tax or legal advice.
 You should contact your tax advisor, accountant and/or attorney before making any decisions with tax or legal implications.